simon-ritchie/apysc/docstring_markdowns/apysc/_display/parent_interface.md

 ### `remove_from_parent` method docstring

-Remove this instance from parent.<hr>
+Remove this instance from a parent.<hr>

 **[Raises]**

-- ValueError: If this instance is not added to any parent.
+- ValueError: If a parent is None (there is no parent).